go-fair-us/apireference/README.md

 Here we have used the prefix ```/id/``` simply to set this URL apart from the rest of our domain namespaces for URLs.
 This is optional, and if you are using a top-level unique domain like api.example.org, then it wouldn't even be necessary.
 For this document we will keep it.

-Visually this is something like:
+Visually, this is something like:

 ```mermaid
 flowchart LR